 After an unknown period of time, somehow the respondent and his brother manged to grab the shore of of the river and pull themselves out of the water.

 The respondent did not know where they were.
 The two started walking, barefoot through the snowy and frozen ground.
 During the interview, the respondent reconstructed that the location where they came out of the river was close to the coordinated 45°03’35.6″N 15°44’43.8″E, close to Šturlić, Bosnia y Herzegovina.
 After 5-7 km, they came to a street that the respondent assumed to have seen before.
-Close to there, they found a little house, where they were ringing and pleasing for help.
+Close to there, they found a little house, where they were ringing and asking for help.
 This house was close to the location with the coordinates 45.061270,15.747042.
 The people from the house let them come in, made a fire for them, gave them socks and shoes, and said „Allah be with you.“

 At the moment of the interview, the respondent was still suffering from fever and cough.
 Moreover, he had a strong pain in his rips and breathing problems.
 He assumed, that some rips were broken from the beating of the officers. „ I am too much sad and angry.
 These are black days for me.“ He further on explained that since that night of the pushback he can‘t sleep anymore, because bad dreams are disrupting his sleep and make him wake up regularly.
 He was also suffering from suicidal thoughts.